Donnadonnam/WarThunder-AutoPilot/README.md

 # WarThunder-AutoPilot
-An experiment to control fighter jets, programmatically in War Thunder
+An experiment to control fighter jets/bombers, programmatically in War Thunder

 ## About
 This is an experiment of mine where I use some Desktop automation libraries to automate WarThunder, I also plan on expanding the project into making my own controller for war thunder, adding voice commands and maybe even building real life drones that are automated!